Chinese mainland reports 13 new locally transmitted COVID-19 cases

 Of the new local cases, 11 were reported in Heilongjiang and two in Fujian.

-Also reported were 22 new imported cases, with 12 in Yunnan, three in Beijing, and one each in Tianjin, Liaoning, Shanghai, Jiangsu, Zhejiang, Shandong and Guangdong, the commission said.
+Also reported were 18 new imported cases, with 11 in Yunnan, three in Guangdong, two in Jiangsu, and one each in Tianjin and Hunan, the commission said.